Home › Patient Center › Patient Information › Labor and Delivery

 Frequently Asked Questions

-What is an epidural?
+What is an epidural (video included)?

 An epidural is the most effective pain management during labor and delivery.
 A tiny plastic tube is inserted into the back next to the nerves in the spine.
 Numbing medications are given through the epidural catheter to “block” pain signals.
 As we strive to balance each patient’s comfort, safety and ability to push effectively for delivery, It’s important to remember that an epidural will not eliminate all feelings or discomfort during labor.